aaronkarp/dotmatrix/README.md

 _"I bet that would be really easy to do for the web._

 And thus, DotMatrix was born: a script to render messages in the style of those road signs.
+It's still in its early stages, but it's coming along nicely.